Nothing can stop St. Joseph resident Sean Aebersold — not even a life-threatening disease.

 Tests concluded he had glioblastoma, an aggressive form of brain cancer.
 The diagnosis came as a reality check.
 About 30 percent of people survive one year after being diagnosed, and the numbers decline from there.
 It was the cause of death for the late Sen. John McCain.

 Sean has beat the odds and lived past that one-year mark.
-He and Shelly remain optimistic that he’ll continue to surpass all expectations.
+Shelly and he remain optimistic that he’ll continue to surpass all expectations.

 Next week, the St. Joseph residents will do what they’ve done on a regular basis for the past year: go see their doctor for an MRI to check on the status of the tumor and make sure there are no new ones forming.
 Shelly said they’ve been hopeful, as the original tumor has been stable since her husband underwent chemotherapy.